 - Provides up-to-date information about resumes or interviewing skills.

-- Tries to make our chapter relevant to the tech comm community.
+- Liaises with the tech comm community.

 - Eliminates inappropriate or outdated posts.